 This grant pays up to $547 per year.
 To be eligible, in addition to meeting federal aid requirements, a student must:

-Federal Work Study (FWS) allows students the opportunity to earn part of their financial aid by working in assigned jobs, both on and off campus.
+Federal Work-Study (FWS) allows students the opportunity to earn part of their financial aid by working in assigned jobs, both on and off campus.
+For the 2016-17 academic year, the maximum initial award is $3600.
 FWS funds are extremely limited.

 Copyright © 2011 Imperial Valley College.
 All Rights Reserved